Tydd St Giles: Seven listed buildings

 The village has seven listed buildings in its "historic centre" (around Church Lane and Kirkgate).
 Two of these are the Church and Tower.
 Also included are the "Old School", a Victorian primary school building and school master's house on Church Lane, which has fallen into disrepair.
 The Old Tithe house (also on Church Lane) is a Grade I listed building, that was part of the parish properties (and used as a parish hall).
 For centuries it was not used, but was bought by a local member of SPAB, and restored.
-The other notable building is the Grade 1 listed Elizabethan manor house (Tydd Manor).
+The other notable building is the Grade I listed Elizabethan manor house (Tydd Manor).

 On Hockland Road is Paget Hall, a Grade II listed building and former rectory.
 It was designed by Sir George Gilbert Scott for his brother Rev'd Canon John Scott, then Rector of the parish.
 It was built in 1868, about the time the church was renovated.
 The Wisbech Chronicle (8 August 1868) described it: "A new Rectory house now occupies the site of the mean and dilapidated tenement which formerly stood upon it; and when we say that it was designed by Mr Gilbert Scott, it will be inferred that it is an ornament to the place, as well as a convenient and commodious abode for the Incumbent.
 Standing upon elevated ground, among clumps and avenues of trees in which it is encircled, it presents a picturesque and striking appearance, and gives an air of life and importance to its surroundings".